Social Work, Comprehensive Major

 Application to Major

 Application to major is done after 30 credits are earned.
-Students must have a minimum GPA of 2.5 in the following required courses: SW 100, SW 290, and PSYC 100.
-Each completed course grade must be a C or higher.
-A minimum total GPA of 2.5 is required.
+Students must have a minimum GPA of 2.0 in the following required courses: SW 100 and SW 290.
+Each course must be completed with a grade of C or above.
+A minimum total GPA of 2.0 is required.
 See other criteria in the catalog regarding the admissions process.
 Admission is competitive and not guaranteed.

 Liberal Education (LE) Core Guidance